 Mr Colin Low, an Independent Director, was appointed as the Chairman of the Board on 28 April 2015.
-Mr Will Hoon was appointed as the CEO of the Company on 1 January 2016.
+During the year, the Company engaged a professional search firm to assist the NC on the CEO candidates.
+The new CEO, Mr Nicholas Yoong, was recommended by the NC to the Board who approved his appointment effective on 1 July 2017.
 The Chairman and the CEO are not related.